-Spontaneous volunteers must be approved by ESF11/ESF6A, or a person designated by ESF11/ESF6A, before being allowed to work in the CO-TSAS.
+Spontaneous volunteers must be approved by ESF11/ESF6A, or a person designated by ESF11/ESF6A and the TASM before being allowed to work in the CO-TSAS.
 Spontaneous volunteers are not allowed to be assigned into the Animal Care Team, as this section requires direct contact with pets.
-Exceptions are spontaneous volunteers that are licensed Veterinarians or Veterinarian Technicians.
+Exceptions are spontaneous volunteers that are licensed Veterinarians or Veterinarian Technicians who may be assigned by the TASM.